mrdoggopat/dogstatsd-sandbox/README.md

 If it worked, you should see a (venv) note before your terminal.
 This will keep our pip dependencies clean when we generate them.

-Technically there is an easier approach with this since we do not require a lot of dependencies since we are using very simple python scripts but as a newbie that I am with Python, I'll stick using `venv` as I am taking a page out of Steven Wenzels APM Containers sandbox :P
+Technically there is an easier approach with this since we do not require a lot of dependencies since we are using very simple python scripts but as a newbie that I am with Python, I'll stick using `venv` as I am taking a page out of Steven Wenzels APM Kubernetes sandbox :P

 <h1>Dogstatsd with UDP (User Datagram Protocol)</h1>